 Before discussing what you can substitute out with almond butter in baking and other yummy instances, let’s discuss the health benefits of the stuff.

-These minerals have give us some serious brain power.
-They help with keeping our nervous system functional and with brain communication.
-Calcium has the well-known ability of aiding support a strong skeletal system and assisting with muscle function.
+These minerals give us some serious brainpower.
+They help with keeping our nervous system functioning and with brain communication.
+Calcium has the well-known ability to aid support a strong skeletal system and assist with muscle function.
 Copper helps with melanin production, a pigment that helps protect your skin from sun damage.

-Magnesium helps give you an energy boost, while helping you synthesize fatty acids.
+Magnesium helps give you an energy boost while helping you synthesize fatty acids.
 Vitamin E helps with cellular communication and helps prevent blood lipid oxidation, which contributes to cardiovascular disease.
-Consuming just one serving, or two tablespoons, of almond butter gives you over half of your daily vitamin E needs.
+Consuming just one serving (or two tablespoons) gives you over half of your daily vitamin E needs.